The Health Benefits of True Friendship

-The research I’m doing for my book Mind Over Medicine shows that people with a close network of friends live longer, have healthier brains, survive breast cancer better, survive heart disease better, and get less colds.
+The research I’m doing for my book, Mind Over Medicine, shows that people with a close network of friends live longer, have healthier brains, survive breast cancer better, survive heart disease better, and get fewer colds.

 But how many of us really think about our friendships when we consider what it means to be healthy?

 In my line of work as a blogger, social media junkie, public speaker, and doctor, I communicate with as many as hundreds of people every day.
 Some of these people are already friends.
 Some become friends.
 And some are people I’ve never met and probably never will.
 It really blurs the line for me regarding who my true friends really are, and I worry that sometimes I spend so much time interacting with (and genuinely loving) strangers that I fail to be as present as I want to be with my true friends.

 When my friends need something, I’ll drop everything for them.
 But when they don’t write or call, I have to admit that sometimes I get so busy they slip my mind, and months - sometimes even years - can go by without any communication.